open-telemetry/opentelemetry-specification/specification/api-tracing.md

 #### IsRecordingEvents

-Returns the flag whether this span will be recorded.
+Returns true if this `Span` is recording information like events with the `AddEvent` operation, attributes using `SetAttributes`, status with `SetStatus`, etc.

 There should be no parameter.

-Returns true if this `Span` is active and recording information like events with the `AddEvent` operation and attributes using `SetAttributes`.
+This flag SHOULD be used to avoid expensive computations of a Span attributes or events in case when Span is definitely will not be recorded.
+Note, child spans recording is determined independently from the value of this flag.
+Typically based on `sampled` bit of a `TraceFlag` from [SpanContext](#spancontext).

+This flag value may be `true` despite the entire trace is sampled out.
+This allows to record and process information about the individual Span without sending it to the backend.
+The example of this scenario may be recording and processing of all incoming requests for the processing and building of an SLA/SLO latency charts while sending only subset - sampled spans - to the backend.
+See more in [sampling section of SDK design](sdk-tracing.md#sampling).

+Users of the API should only access the `IsRecordEvents` property when instrumenting code and never access `SampledFlag` unless used in context propagators.

 #### Set Attributes